harshagrama/ATG-Artifact/README.md

 5. In "Post to Channel" option select "atg-artifact"
 6. Click Add GitHub Integration
 7. Copy the payload URL and follow the instruction as per slack documentation on gitHub or follow below steps
    1. In your GitHub account, go to the repository that you'd like to monitor (ATG-Artifact).
-Click on the Settings tab in the top navigation.
+Click on the Settings tab in the top navigation
-   2. Click on Webhooks in the left navigation, and then press the Add webhook button.
+   2. Click on Webhooks in the left navigation, and then press the Add webhook button
    3. Enter the payload URL
    4. In the Content Type: select application/json